Integrate Speakeasy with Bump.sh

 --doc=<your-doc-id>

-After the import has completed, the API documentation will be rendered, and your SDKs will be embedded as code samples in each OpenAPI operation.
+When the import is complete, the API documentation will be rendered, and Speakeasy-generated code samples will be embedded in the relevant OpenAPI operations.

-This is a basic setup, so for more advanced configurations, you can refer to the Bump.sh and Speakeasy integration guide (opens in a new tab) which will demonstrate using GitHub Actions to automate deployments.
+For more advanced configurations than this basic setup, refer to the Bump.sh and Speakeasy integration guide (opens in a new tab), which demonstrates using GitHub Actions to automate deployments.

-Bump.sh is much more than just an OpenAPI spec renderer, it offers API catalogs, discovering, and playgrounds.
-Learn more about Bump.sh on their official documentation (opens in a new tab).
+Bump.sh is more than just an OpenAPI renderer – it also provides API catalogs, discovery tools, and interactive playgrounds.
+Learn more about Bump.sh in the official documentation (opens in a new tab).